Summary

 required for developing both initializers and unit tests.
 This situation has

-become untenable as the new Registry
+become untenable as the new Registry class has been extracted from

-, and the complexity of their usage has grown across
+Container, and the complexity of their usage has grown across

-and ApplicationInstance
+Application and ApplicationInstance classes.

 We can bring sanity to this situation by continuing the work started at the

-level to expose methods such as register
+Application level to expose methods such as register and inject from the

-internally maintained Registry
+internally maintained Registry.

-are fully private, their
+Furthermore, once Container and Registry are fully private, their

 architecture and documentation can be cleaned up.
 For instance, a

-can freely reference its associated Registry
+Container can freely reference its associated Registry as registry

-, as it can be assumed that only framework developers
+rather than _registry, as it can be assumed that only framework developers

 will reference this property.